 The MS program provides a strong foundation in school psychology—with a specialization in applied behavior analysis—and seeks to bring the best of the discipline and practice of school psychology and behavior analysis to understanding and enhancing the development of all children.

-Department of Psychology faculty describe the role of a school psychologist and provide insight into the school psychology programs offered at PCOM.
+School of Professional and Applied Psychology faculty describe the role of a school psychologist and provide insight into the school psychology programs offered at PCOM.

 The MS/EdS program is approved by the National Association of School Psychologists (NASP), and by the Behavior Analyst Certification Board (BACB).